sawyerwatts/Checklists/common.md

 Conceptually, at many different granularities, like functions, classes, directories, and programs, complexity and cognative load can be managed via encapsulation and dependency analysis (AKA coupling).
+This is done by creating modules, de facto sources of truth for information (requirements, invariants, implementation details, etc).

+Temporal decomposition is when a system is decomposed based off the workflow being implemented.
+These are not (necessarily) modules!

+1. What is the information being encapsulated by this module?
+    1. Is it obvious what this module does and does not (should and should not) contain?
-- Is the interface small (thus likely simpler for clients and a good encapsulation)?
+1. Is the interface small (thus likely simpler for clients and a good encapsulation)?
-    - What are the important details?
+    1. What are the important details?
-    - What are the unimportant details?
+    1. What are the unimportant details?
-    - Are these details' significance appropriately reflected in the API?
+    1. Are these details' significance appropriately reflected in the interface?
-- Is the module deep (thus likely well encapsulated and/or providing value as an encapsulation)?
+1. Is the module deep (thus likely well encapsulated and/or providing value as an encapsulation)?
-- How is the cognative load?
+1. How is the cognative load?
 What are the dependencies, and how tight are they?
-    - Can anything be made more generic to help lessen the coupling?
+    1. Can anything be made more generic to help loosen the coupling and improve encapsulation?
-- How well does each module isolate and abstract a design decision or implementation detail (thus likely well encapsulated)?
-    - Is it obvious what this module does and does not (should and should not) contain?
+    1. Is this the simplest interface with the least dependecies?
-    - What is the blast radius for, or difficulty in implementing, any particular change?
+1. What is the blast radius for, and/or difficulty in implementing, any particular change to the encapsulated knowledge, implementation details, or dependencies?
-- Modularity heuristics and smells
-    - How's the locality of behavior?
-    - When in doubt, organize code by feature (and not by execution flow or flowcharts).

 ## Scalability and SLAs